-- Anna of Frozen fits the bill moreso than Elsa does, being a clumsy, awkward and excitable young woman who wants to be close to her sister again, and attracts the attention of two older boys; handsome, agreeable prince Hans, and fun loyal mountain man Kristoff.
+- Anna of Frozen, being a clumsy, awkward and excitable young woman who wants to be close to her sister again, and falls for two older boys over the course of the movie; she has a Crash-Into Hello with handsome, agreeable prince Hans, and later falls for One Head Taller loyal mountain man Kristoff.
 She dreams of love in multiple forms, and in the end retroactively saves herself and her sister due to their close bond.

-- Tangled's take on Rapunzel has lives a sheltered life inside her tower up until her 18th birthday, wondering where she came from and what the world outside is like.
-Sweet, curious, somewhat naive, and with the rough mannerisms of a gentle princess, Rapunzel captures the hearts of most of the people she encounters on her journey to the lanterns.
+- Tangled's take on Rapunzel has lived a sheltered life inside her tower up until her 18th birthday, wondering where she came from and what the world outside is like.
+Sweet, curious, and energetic, and with the rough mannerisms of a gentle princess, Rapunzel captures the hearts of most of the people she encounters on her journey to the lanterns.

 - Tantei Team KZ Jiken Note has Aya Tachibana.
-Despite negative Age Lift due to demographics issues makes her younger than the most, she fits most of this trope: She has long hair, tends to wear in pink, very mildly Shrinking Violet, good at a feminine subject (languages) in this Cast Speciation franchise and acts as The Face of The Team.
+Despite negative Age Lift due to demographics issues makes her younger than the most, she fits most of this trope: She has long hair, tends to wear pink, is very mildly Shrinking Violet and good at a feminine subject (languages) in this Cast Speciation franchise and acts as The Face of The Team.

-- The Confession Executive Committee ~Love Series~ takes this up a notch; in showcasing various love stories of the cast with different archetypes, we get at least six as the main focus for their love stories — Natsuki Enomoto (Genki Girl Tomboy), Miou Aida (Shrinking Violet), Akari Hayasaka (Na´ve Everygirl), Sena Narumi (Uptown Girl), Arisa Takamizawa (Plucky Girl Tsundere), Hina Setoguchi (Sempai/Kohai variant), and Hiyori Suzumi (plain Jane).
+- The Confession Executive Committee takes this up a notch; in showcasing various love stories of the cast with different archetypes, we get at least six as the main focus for their love stories — Natsuki Enomoto (Genki Girl Tomboy), Miou Aida (Shrinking Violet), Akari Hayasaka (Naïve Everygirl), Sena Narumi (Uptown Girl), Arisa Takamizawa (Plucky Girl Tsundere), Hina Setoguchi (Senpai-Kohai variant), and Hiyori Suzumi (plain Jane).
 They all share the same romance heroine characteristics of being romantically oblivious to their own stories, insecure about their love interests, and in love with slightly older boys, but are still very sweet and merely want the object of their affections to look their way.

 - Milky Way and the Galaxy Girls: The eponymous Milky Way is the 15-year-old Anthropomorphic Personification of her namesake galaxy.
 She's described as "smart, confident, adventurous, and fun", and her defining characteristic is her love of new experiences and adventures, a trait that often gets her into trouble, but she always keeps her head held high through it all.
 In a premise largely Inspired by… Sailor Moon, her debut story revolves around her assembling a team of planet-based Magical Girls to combat the Sealed Evil in a Can she accidentally released.